-Changes to the quality system that are purely administrative e.g. spelling corrections, need not be notified.
+Changes to the QS that are purely administrative e.g. spelling corrections, need not be notified.

-It shall notify its decision to the manufacturer.
+It shall notify the manufacturer or his authorised representative of its decision.
 The notification shall contain the conclusions of the examination and the reasoned assessment decision.